In Minnesota, there are primarily four ways suspects enter the criminal justice system once accused of committing a criminal offense.

 Arrested on Sunday – Appears in court on Tuesday at noon

-Arrested on Friday/Holiday – Appears in court on Tuesday at noon
+Arrested on Friday and Monday is Legal Holiday – Appears in court on Tuesday at noon

 Rule exception: If a suspect is arrested pursuant to a warrant, the same 36-hour rule applies but weekends and legal holidays are counted.